radiantlogic-v8/documentation-new/documentation/cloud-manager-guide/getting-started/overview.md

 #### Filter environments

-A status count displays how many environments have a status of "Critical", "Warning", and "Operational.
+A status count displays how many environments have a status of "Critical", "Warning", and "Operational".

 ![image description](images/overview-status-count.png)